ajinkyaT/Deep_learning_Entity_Embeddings/README.md

 # Deep Learning and Entity Embeddings to predict driving behavior and cluster accident hotspots

-This project repo is for MoveHack Hackathon conducted by Niti Ayog, Government of India
+This project repo is for Pune Smart City Hackathon organized by Niti Aayog, Government of India

 Check below Jupyter notebooks for solution overview.